Adele: Vocal Range [Singing Voice & Strengths]

 Vocal Problems that Tested Adele’s Resiliency as a Singer

 With popularity comes abusive schedules and tours.
 Thus, Adele embarked on Live Tours in 2011, which sold out for its North American leg.
-Nevertheless, she did cancel two of her tours due to a vocal-cord hemorrhage that required an extended rest to prevent permanent damage to her vocal cord.
+Nevertheless, she did cancel two of her tours due to a vocal cords hemorrhage that required an extended rest to prevent permanent damage to her vocal cords.

 Microsurgery was performed on her throat to remove a somewhat benign polyp.
 Afterward, she was sidelined from touring until her comeback on February 2012 Grammy Awards, wherein she got awards in six categories.

-The Grammy performance wasn’t her best performance, and she said it was a relief that her voice came out during the performance, considering that she had just microsurgery.
+The Grammy performance wasn’t her best, and she said it was a relief that her voice came out during the performance, considering that she had just had microsurgery.
 Fair enough, her voice came out cleaner after recovering from the surgery.

 Conclusion: Is Adele A Good Singer?